CIRCT

 OperandDescription

-valuesvariadic of simple bit vector type
+valuesvariadic of a simple bit vector type

 Results: